 Have you tried this recipe?
 Please leave a rating and/or comment at the bottom of the page.
 Your feedback and questions are much appreciated.

 You can also follow me on Pinterest and Facebook.
 Or subscribe to the newsletter to receive delicious healthy recipes straight to your inbox.

 Healthy Fish and Chips

 - handful fresh parsley finely chopped

 - 1 tablespoon cornflour

 - Scrub the sweet potatoes and cut into 1 cm chips.
-In a bowl, toss with 1 tablespoon of the olive oil and mix again.
+Place them in a bowl add the cornflour and toss well.
+Add 1 tablespoon of the olive oil and mix again.

 - Bake the fish for 25 minutes.
 (If your fish fillets are particularly thick, they may need slightly longer.)
 The fish should easily flake apart when cooked.